Contact our admission team to discuss and obtain a referral form / assesment by visit or telephone

 The peer support system can provide a powerful life-changing experience for a client, and many “graduates” of the Nelson Trust say that their housemates gave them the strength and courage to succeed in treatment.
 Coming from all walks of life, bringing to treatment a wealth of knowledge and experience and sharing those experiences, the amusing and the tragic, peers build mutual identification.
 Our residents make connections with each other and the world as they realise they are not alone in their journey to overcome addiction and achieve recovery.

-Groups such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA) and SMART recovery groups all meet regularly in the local area.
+Groups such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) recovery groups meet regularly in the local area.
+SMART meetings are available for senior peers when introduced as part of their recovery care plan.
 Every resident is expected to attend at least two meetings each week, and transport is provided.
 Regular attendance at these meetings is an important introduction to recovery – an opportunity to learn about and engage with the wider recovery community and develop safe, supportive networks.

 There are all kinds of events through the year including Christmas and New Year, national holidays, birthdays, personal anniversaries and farewells to peers who complete treatment.
 We offer the clients an opportunity to get involved in all aspects of the Nelson Christmas Pantomime and encourage clients to produce other plays, musical performances and poetry recitals throughout the year.
 For many clients events like these can be closely associated with alcohol and other substances.
 We support clients to celebrate and enjoy these occasions without the need for any mood-altering substances.